EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 ### AmityQueryTokenDao

-In order for us to have access to tokens we need to get a hand on its Dao, create a new Dao make sure it extends AmityPagingTokenDao and pass it on via a class contructor, all required sql queries and transactions are on the Interface already.
+In order for us to have access to tokens we need to get hands on its `Dao`, create a new `Dao` make sure it extends `AmityPagingTokenDao` and pass it on via a class contructor, implement all these following functions, any other additional sql queries and transactions are on the `Interface` already.

 ##### queryToken

-TODO
+Execute a `BookQueryToken` query that was contrusted by `AmityQueryTokenDao`

 ##### insertToken

-TODO
+Insert a `BookQueryToken` object into database for later usages, using `OnConflictStrategy.REPLACE` as a conflict strategy is recommended as tokens may change over time and outdate tokens should be replaced.

 ##### tableName